pagkly/Zed/Investopedia3/What Corporate Governance Means for the Bottom Line.md

 ### Enron and Worldcom

 Public and government concern about corporate governance tends to wax and wane.
 Often, however, highly publicized revelations of corporate malfeasance revive interest in the subject.
-For example, corporate governance became a pressing issue in the United States at the turn of the 21st century, after fraudulent practices bankrupted high-profile companies such as [Enron](https://www.investopedia.com/terms/e/enron.asp) and [WorldCom](https://www.investopedia.com/terms/w/worldcom.asp).
+For example, corporate governance became a pressing issue in the United States at the turn of the 21st century, after fraudulent practices bankrupted high-profile companies such as [[Enron]](https://www.investopedia.com/terms/e/enron.asp) and [[WorldCom]](https://www.investopedia.com/terms/w/worldcom.asp).

 The problem with Enron was that its board of directors waived many rules related to conflicts of interest by allowing the chief financial officer (CFO), Andrew Fastow, to create independent, private partnerships to do business with Enron.
 What actually happened was that these private partnerships were used to hide Enron's debts and liabilities, which would have reduced the company's profits significantly.4

 What happened at Enron was clearly a lack of corporate governance that should have prevented the creation of these entities that hid the losses.
 The company also had a corporate atmosphere that had dishonest people at the top (Fastow) down to its traders who made illegal moves in the markets.

-Both the Enron and Worldcom scandals resulted in the 2002 passage of the [Sarbanes-Oxley Act](https://www.investopedia.com/terms/s/sarbanesoxleyact.asp), which imposed more stringent recordkeeping requirements on companies, along with stiff criminal penalties for violating them and other securities laws.
+Both the Enron and Worldcom scandals resulted in the 2002 passage of the [[Sarbanes-Oxley Act]](https://www.investopedia.com/terms/s/sarbanesoxleyact.asp), which imposed more stringent recordkeeping requirements on companies, along with stiff criminal penalties for violating them and other securities laws.
 The aim was to restore public confidence in public companies and how they operate.

 ### PepsiCo